axibase/atsd/integration/nmon/deploy.md

 # Deploy nmon

-To install nmon and the Axibase sender script on multiple Linux machines use the `nmon_deploy.sh` script.
+To install nmon and the Axibase sender script on multiple Linux machines use the `nmon_deploy.sh` script to automate the below tasks:

-The `nmon_deploy.sh` script executes the following steps on each specified target machine:

 * Connect to the remote machine over ssh
 * Copy the nmon binary file